Surgery waiting lists are on the rise and Senior Solicitor, Lucy Fletcher believes this is because of taxation obstacles.

-The recent revelations that Consultants are being discouraged from working beyond their usual hours due to unexpected tax bills are extremely concerning.
+The reports Consultants are not working beyond their usual hours due to unexpected tax bills is extremely concerning.

-NHS staff in particular have been adversely affected due to their generous pension schemes.
+NHS staff in particular have seen these effects come into play due to their generous pension schemes.

 Indeed, most NHS Staff would want to cover gaps in staffing to ensure the NHS can run efficiently.

 Therefore, the government must therefore act quickly to simplify the rules.

 This will enable Consultants and other high earners to be able to identify whether working additional shifts are likely to result in increased tax burdens.

 This may well have an impact in increasing the number of clinical negligence claims brought against the NHS as less experienced staff may have to cover shifts and procedures in the absence of the more experienced Consultants.

 Similarly, it is foreseeable that this could result in unacceptable waiting times leading to deterioration in patients’ conditions.

 This could even mean patients having to undergo more complex procedures than should have been necessary if the appropriate staff had been available.